getify/You-Dont-Know-JS/types & grammar/ch2.md

 numbersCloseEnoughToEqual( 0.0000001, 0.0000002 );	// false
 ```

 The maximum floating-point value that can be represented is roughly `1.798e+308` (which is really, really, really huge!), predefined for you as `Number.MAX_VALUE`.
-On the small end, `Number.MIN_VALUE` is roughly `5e-324`.
+On the small end, `Number.MIN_VALUE` is roughly `5e-324`, which isn't negative but is really close to zero!

 ### Safe Integer Ranges